luisc8487/problem-set-4_5/short-response.md

 **1. What is inheritance in programming?**

 Inheritance in programming is a substitute class that inherits methods from the main class.
-Its like Luis Jr., which is a descendent from Luis Sr, inherits the properties and assists from Luis Sr.
+Its like Luis Jr., which is a descendent of Luis Sr, inherits the properties and assists from Luis Sr.

 **2. In a code snippet, demonstrate inheritance by creating two classes where one is the parent class and one is the child class.**